aaronamran/aaronamran/README.md

 - ⚙️ I actively learn Penetration Testing and Ethical Hacking
 - ⚔️ I solve labs and listen to Darknet Diaries
+- 💻 I have a background in programming

 ## Interests